Prize Cases: Supreme Court

 The question before the court dealt with the seized ships, but it reached widely into the legality of wars against acts of belligerence, whether or not officially declared.
 It rose through the lower Federal courts through lawsuits by Northern merchants whose ships were seized by U.S. Navy warships enforcing the blockade.
 In admiralty, a ship captured during war may be kept as a prize.
 If there is no formal war, capturing ships and impounding them is piracy.
 Plaintiffs contended that the blockade was not legal because a war had not been declared, thus making it perfectly legal to run the blockade and sell war materiel in the blockaded Southern ports.
-The government's case was argued by U.S. Attorney Richard Henry Dana Jr., the author of Two Years Before the Mast.
+The government's case was argued by U.S. Attorneys Charles Eames, William Evarts, and Richard Henry Dana Jr., the author of Two Years Before the Mast, whose "argument was thought by many to be the most effective of all".
 On March 10, 1863, the Court ruled that the states of the Southern Confederacy were in insurrection and at war against the United States by acts of belligerency on April 12 and April 17, 1861, to wit: the firing upon Fort Sumter and the Privateering Act proclaimed by Confederate President Jefferson Davis.
-Lincoln's Proclamation of Blockade was made on April 19, 1861, [Navy Official Records, Series 1, Volume 5, page 620] two days after Davis's call for privateers and it was founded upon acting against privateers, not an open policy of warfare as was later recommended by the ranking General of the Army, Winfield Scott.
+Lincoln's Proclamation of Blockade was made on April 19, 1861 (Navy Official Records, Series 1, Volume 5, page 620), two days after Davis's call for privateers, and it was founded upon acting against privateers, not an open policy of warfare as was later recommended by Winfield Scott, the ranking General of the Army.

 In making its decision, the Court looked to recent British interpretations of international law, and concluded that the Southern Confederacy was indeed a belligerent, but a belligerent did not have to be a nation and furthermore that the Civil War was a war, whether declared or not.
-Justice Robert Grier wrote the 5–4 majority opinion, stating, "[I]t is not necessary to constitute war, that both parties should be acknowledged as independent nations or sovereign States."
+Justice Robert Grier wrote the 5-4 majority opinion, stating "[I]t is not necessary to constitute war, that both parties should be acknowledged as independent nations or sovereign States."
 While the court acknowledged that the United States Congress had, in July 1861, adopted a law ratifying and approving the President's proclamation after the fact, as well as other actions taken since then to prosecute the war, that was not the point.
-Grier further wrote, "The President was bound to meet it [the war] in the shape it presented itself, without waiting for Congress to baptize it with a name."
+Grier also wrote "The President was bound to meet it [the war] in the shape it presented itself, without waiting for Congress to baptize it with a name."
 By this decision, the Supreme Court upheld the President's executive powers to act in accordance with the Presidential oath of office, "to preserve, protect and defend the Constitution of the United States" and to act expediently as the Commander-in-Chief in time of war—a de facto war existing since April 12, 1861.